Zekun-Cai/Koodos/README.md

 ## Quick Demo

-Before diving into the source code, we provide a Jupyter Notebook tutorial [Tutorial_for_Koodos](./Tutorial_for_Koodos.ipynb)  in this repository.
-It offers a step-by-step guide to understanding the Koodos framework, demonstrating its core functionality on a sample dataset.

-**This tutorial will walk you through the basic setup and provide an intuitive understanding of how Koodos works.**
+Before diving into the source code, we provide a Jupyter Notebook [Tutorial_for_Koodos](./Tutorial_for_Koodos.ipynb)  in this repository, **which provides a step-by-step guide to the Koodos framework and demonstrates its core functionality on a sample dataset to give you an intuitive understanding of how it works.**

 ## Usage